erno98/ID2223/README.md

 Similarly to the original Air Quality Project this project perdicts air quailty based on various weather metrics.
 This project however, aims to predict the air quality over the next 7 days (including today) across the country of Poland.
 The Goal is to be able to visualize how air quality metrics shift country-wide across multiple days in the future.

+### Link to public UI
 A hosted public UI of the project can be found [Here](https://erno98-id2223-air-qualitystreamlit-app-p8sjf5.streamlit.app/ "PM10 Predictions for Poland")
-**Note:** This project is not optimised for all Web Browsers e.g Safari, our testing was done on Google Chrome version: 108.0.5359.124.
+<br>**Note:** This project is not optimised for all Web Browsers e.g Safari, our testing was done on Google Chrome version: 108.0.5359.124.

 ### Structure
 Contained within the air_quality directory with following structure: